gabrielruiz/sudoku/README.md

 ## Releases:

++ **1.1.1**:
+  - Fixing issue in Github page once it's deployed, related to refresh the page once New Sudoku Board button is clicked.

 + **1.1.0**:
   - Keep the game saved locally once the game is loaded to avoid change to a new one once the page is refreshed.
   - Show the challenge link by default without wait to complete the game to see it (To start a challange with a friend at the same time).